AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  ..  note::

 	  First, add the Intel oneAPI to a new system variable named "ONEAPI_ROOT" and set the variable value to your oneAPI install directory, as shown below.
+	  If your install directory is different, be sure to point this to the correct folder.

 		.. image:: _static/oneapiroot.PNG